4d/docs/docs/commands/get-serial-port-mapping.md

 ```4d
  ARRAY TEXT($arrPortNames;0)
  ARRAY LONGINT($arrPortNums;0)

- C_LONGINT($vPortNum;$vFinalPortNum)
+ var $vPortNum;$vFinalPortNum : Integer

-  `Find out the current numbers of the serial ports
+  //Find out the current numbers of the serial ports
  GET SERIAL PORT MAPPING($arrPortNums;$arrPortNames)
  $vPortNum:=Find in array($arrPortNames;vPortName)

-  ` vPortName contains the name of the port to be used; it may come from a dialog box,
+  // vPortName contains the name of the port to be used; it may come from a dialog box,

-  ` a value stored in a field, etc.
+  // a value stored in a field, etc.
  If(arrPortNums{$vPortNum}=0)

-    $vFinalPortNum:=0 `special case under Mac OS X
+    $vFinalPortNum:=0 //special case under Mac OS X
  Else
     $vFinalPortNum:=arrPortNums{$vPortNum}+100
  End if

- SET CHANNEL($vFinalPortNum;params) `params contains the communication parameters
+ SET CHANNEL($vFinalPortNum;params) //params contains the communication parameters

- ... `Carry out the desired operations
+ ... //Carry out the desired operations

- SET CHANNEL(11) `Closing of port
+ SET CHANNEL(11) //Closing of port
 ```

 #### See also

 [SET CHANNEL](set-channel.md)